vbarda/langchainjs-mcp-adapters/README.md

 await client.close();
 ```

+> [!NOTE]
-> **Note:** When using configuration files, the `transport` field is optional for stdio connections.
+> For stdio connections, the `transport` field is optional.
 If not specified, it defaults to 'stdio'.
-For SSE connections, the `transport` field must be explicitly set to 'sse'.

 ### With Authentication Headers